thomashoneyman/purescript-overlay/README.md

 - `buildSpagoLock`: Discover and build all workspaces and dependencies from a spago.lock file
 - `buildPackageLock`: Discover and download dependencies listed in a package-lock.json (:warning: only suitable for simple projects like typical PureScript FFI; for significant applications there are better solutions like npmlock2nix)

+There is an example project in the [`example`](./example) repository which demonstrates how to package a PureScript application using multiple Spago workspaces and foreign Node dependencies into an executable via the utilities in this library.
+Specifically, see the included [`default.nix`](./example/default.nix).

 ## Usage

-In a Nix flake, use the provided overlay when importing nixpkgs.
+In a Nix flake, use the provided overlay when importing nixpkgs to get access to tools like `purs` and `spago` and functions like `buildSpagoLock`.
 For example, the below flake creates a development shell with recent versions of the PureScript compiler and Spago package manager:

 ```nix
 {